 Christ Goldberg Flickr

 “Southrey Wood forms part of the Lincolnshire Limewoods,” says Canal & River Trust ecologist Imogen Wilde.
-“It’s full of aconites and other spring flowers.”
 The wood is owned by the Forestry Commission and forms part of the Bardney Limewoods, a group of nine separate woodlands dominated by the small-leaved lime.
 These sites have been managed as high forest and coppice since at least the 11th century and overlie a variety of soil types, giving rise to varied ground flora and different tree and shrub communities.

 Most of the wood is an SSSI because of the ancient woodland fauna.
 The 22-acre site includes a well-managed coppice of small-leaved lime, hazel, ash and oak, while the ground flora includes early purple orchid, devil’s-bit scabious and yellow archangel.
-In spring, it’s rich with bluebells and lily-of-the-valley.
 The wood also has a selection of interesting fauna that includes grass snake, nightingale and woodcock.
 There are also numerous species of butterfly, including purple hairstreak, brown hairstreak, white admiral and white-letter hairstreak.
 Nearby attractions include Bardney Abbey and the dramatic ruins of Tupholme Abbey.

 As well as Southrey Woods, Wilde recommends other woodlands in the region including Stoke Lock And Woods on the River Trent, planted just after the lock was constructed in 1927.
 “The River Trent also passes alongside the Attenborough Nature Reserve, which is primarily wet grassland but there is some woodland there too,” says Imogen.
 “The woodland around Harthill reservoir is lovely and has some very old crab apple trees.”